 There were a number of areas were HMICFRS felt further improvements could be made and this People Plan reflects these with appropriate actions included based on the HMICFRS recommendations.
-For ease under each of our five themes within this People Plan we have shown the direct links to the HMICFRS inspection themes.
+For ease under each of our five themes within this People Plan we have shown the direct links to the HMICFR inspection themes.

-The full HMICFRS inspection report and those of the other fire and rescue services inspected so far are available on the HMICFRS website here.
+The full HMICFRS inspection report and those of the other fire and rescue services inspected so far are available on the HMICFRS website: (insert link) Publications - His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (justiceinspectorates.gov.uk)